Back pain: what to do? (In chronological order)

 Have you ever been told that back pain is in the head?
 Many take it as an insult, like being told your symptoms aren't real.

-That's a fact.
+It is a fact.
 Pain can be affected by factors other than physical.
 Have you ever felt your back tense after a stressful day at work?
 Or, being afraid to move for fear of hurting yourself more?

 These psychological and social factors contribute to the overall picture, and underestimating them is a mistake that many people – and even specialists! - make.